 I am a clinical scientist and licensed psychologist who is interested in leveraging sleep and circadian function to promote mental health.
 I am driven to understand how sleep creates risk and protection for the onset and progression of psychopathology, and to what degree sleep interventions can prevent mental distress and impairment during key periods of neurodevelopment such as adolescence and young adulthood.

 My current research evaluates a model in which short/late sleep and stressful life events during adolescence and young adulthood contribute to symptoms of depression and alcohol use disorder by disrupting reward- and stress-related brain function.
 This research uses mixed methodologies, including measures of psychiatric symptoms, behavior (e.g., actigraphy, performance on cognitive paradigms), peripheral physiology (e.g., electrocardiography, neuroendocrine function, immune function), and brain function (e.g., electroencephalography, functional MRI).

-Dr. Casement will not be accepting new master's students for Fall 2017.
+Dr. Casement is interested in accepting new doctoral students for Fall 2024.